Voting by proxy

 Who can vote on my behalf?

-You cannot be a proxy for more than two people at any one election, unless they are a close relative.
+You cannot be a proxy for more than two people at any one election or referendum, unless they are a close relative.

 For the Scottish independence referendum on 18 September 2014, your proxy can be anyone who will be aged at least 16 on the date of the referendum.
 Your proxy does not need to be registered to vote or to be resident in Scotland, but they must be a British, Irish, European Union or Commonwealth citizen.
 More questions about voting by proxy?
 Have a look at our Frequently Asked Questions: http://www.aboutmyvote.co.uk/faq.aspx